VasinkaD/DAMN/README.md

 ## The repository structure:
 ### Demos
+This directory contains code and data for introduction and basic demos on running the DAMN model.

 ### Device_agnostic_training

 ### Paper_results
-The directory contains all the code and data to reproduce the results presented in the paper.
+This directory contains all the code and data to reproduce the results presented in the paper.